ScienceParkStudyGroup/irods-yoda/02.aeroecology/README.md

 The actual integration should, probably, be left at the user.

+# actual use case to test a full workflow
+## Description of the use case with the actors and actions

+# General Whish list:
+## Scalable computing
+For exploratory analysis, scalable computing could prove to be very beneficial.
+Currently, our department is working on scalable computing for a data exploration environment through Jupyter notebook(s).
+However, there are many flavors of options that can be used, the exact one depends heavily on the eventual use of the system.
+Now, jupyter notebook is explored to provide a single access point for researchers where existing code can be run efficiently on a large amount of resources.
+## Tool server
+Closely intertwined with the scalable computing.
+The difference
+## Database(s) / metrics / insights
+Business Intelligence
 ## Account management
 # Cross-institute colaboration
 # Data policy management